 Receiving two aggravated DUI offenses in the state of Arizona increases the penalties to seven years in prison, while a third or subsequent aggravated DUI comes with six to 15 years behind bars.
 The nature of the wrong-way DUI can also affect the penalties.
 If a wrong-way DUI driver causes an accident, injuries, or death, the driver can face even more severe consequences than a standard aggravated DUI.
 It’s increasingly important to retain a great criminal defense attorney if you’re facing a DUI charge in Arizona.

 If you were going in the wrong direction at the time of your traffic stop or DUI accident, the prosecution may immediately upgrade your charge to an aggravated felony.
 This can have lifelong consequences for you.
 Retaining an experienced attorney can improve your chances of minimizing penalties and bargaining for a better plea deal.
 A lawyer may even have a defense strategy to convince the court to dismiss the charges altogether.
-As the laws in Arizona continue to change, stay on top of your rights with help from a DUI defense lawyer.
+As the laws in Arizona continue to change, stay on top of your rights with help from a Glendale DUI lawyer.